TwelveWings/CSE6363/readme.txt

 python main.py <csv_file>.csv

-Please note that <csv_file> must be a valid file name and it must have the extension .csv; otherwise, the program will not run, providing a message explaining the issue.
-Once the program is executed, it will display the final user matrix, item matrix, the predicted matrix and the actual (input) matrix.
+<csv_file> must be a valid file name and it must have the extension .csv; otherwise, the program will not run.

+Once the program is finished executing, it will display the final user matrix, item matrix, the predicted matrix and the actual (input) matrix.